-In Defence of Imperial Units
+In Defense of Imperial Units

-For the purposes of this post, when I use the phrase “imperial system”, “imperial units”, etc., I am actually talking about the more modern British Gravitational System, with its base units of foot-slug-second.
+For the purposes of this post, when I use the phrase "imperial system", "imperial units", etc., I am actually talking about the more modern British Gravitational System, with its base units of foot-slug-second.
 And when I talk about metric, I will be referring to the meter-kilogram-second system, also known as SI units.
+As neither of those systems have independent volume measurement, using cubic feet and cubic meters as the base volume unit respectively, I'll also discuss liters and gallons.

 Common Anti-imperial Arguments